Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model: A Novel Approach Based on Matrix Factorization

 where $d(A,B)$ measures the error between matrices $A$ and $B$, and $I_r$ is the identity matrix of dimension $r$.
 Both matrices $Z$ and $\theta$ are componentwise nonnegative, and $\theta$ is additionally constrained to be symmetric.
 The orthogonality constraint $Z^\top Z=I_r$, together with the nonnegativity of $Z$, guarantees that the columns of $Z$ have disjoint supports, ensuring non-overlapping communities and imposing their normalisation with an $\ell_2$ norm.
 This normalization can be performed without loss of generality since the columns of $Z$ are determined only up to a multiplicative constant, which can be absorbed into the corresponding rows and columns of $\theta$.
 Indeed, we can multiply $Z$ by a diagonal matrix $D$ while preserving both the support of $Z$ and the product $Z\theta Z^\top$ (up to an appropriate transformation of $\theta$):

 Note that in the original DCBM formulation~\cite{SBM_degreecorection}, columns are typically normalized using the $\ell_1$ norm.

 The formulation~\eqref{eq: factomat} is a constrained nonnegative matrix factorization (NMF) problem~\cite{book}, where a nonnegative matrix is approximated by a low-rank product of nonnegative matrices, possibly subject to constraints.
 More precisely, it is a symmetric nonnegative matrix trifactorization problem with an orthogonality constraint on the columns of $Z$.
-It has been shown that the inference of the SBM and its variant can be reformulated within the framework of NMF problems~\cite{zhang2018equivalence}.
-In this paper, we analyse this connection in detail for the DCBM and leverage it to improve community detection.
-The framework we introduce differs from that in~\cite{zhang2018equivalence}, featuring a simpler formulation while providing a more effective algorithm and initialization strategy, as well as an in-depth comparison with DCBM algorithms.
+Only a few studies have explored connections between the SBM and NMF.
+For instance, NMF has been related to the mixed membership stochastic block model, as noted in \cite{fu2019nonnegative}, and Zhang et al.~\cite{zhang2018equivalence} approximated inference in SBM and its variants using an NMF model that relaxes the constraint that imposes non-overlapping communities.
+In contrast, our formulation of the DCBM preserves the constraints without relaxation by employing an orthogonality constraint that is well-established in the NMF literature.
+The $Z\theta Z^\top$ factorization has been used in NMF models for various applications~\cite{book}, but this is the first work to explicitly connect DCBM to this NMF formulation.
+In this paper, we analyse this connection in detail and leverage it to improve community detection.

 For the DCBM of Karrer and Newman~\cite{SBM_degreecorection} that relies on the Poisson distribution~\eqref{eq:DCBM-Poisson}, maximizing the log-likelihood~\eqref{eq: obj_DCBM} is equivalent to minimizing the Kullback-Leibler (KL) divergence between $A$ and $B := Z\theta Z^\top$: